Sangarshanan/sangarshanan.github.io/_posts/2019-11-09-behind-your-webapp.md

 Actually python comes with it's own built-in web server that provides standard GET and HEAD request handlers.
 You can use this to turn any directory in your system into your web server directory.
 I have actually used this to share code and stuff with my peers and it's pretty handy <3

-Now to reaffirm the fact that i have learnt somethings let's write sum fresh code with Sockets... ughh...Now I'm glad I don't have to do this everytime I write a webapp
+Now to reaffirm the fact that i have learnt somethings let's write sum fresh code with Sockets... ughh...Now I'm glad I don't have to do this every time I write a webapp

 Now let's run this code to start a simple web server on port 8000